-03 - Building Colossus Card 04 - CREST SuperStar Challenge Student Activity Card 04 Design a secret resear ch station for your school Your school has been chosen as the e site for a new, secret research station!
-Discuss C CILIES CILIES Why do you think your school and the local area would make a good location for a research station?
-Team ideas: What sort of buildings do you think the new research station should have?
+03 - Building Colossus Student Activity Card 04 - CREST SuperStar Challenge

+Design a secret resear ch station for your school CLASSIFIED CLASS Your school has been chosen as the e site for a new, secret research station!
+CLASSIFICE Discuss Why do you think your school and the local area would make a good location for a research station?
+Team ideas: HARSAN BAILINGS TO What sort of buildings do you think the new research station should have?
 List your ideas in the box.
-Team ideas: Write down the three best building ideas in the boxes below.
-1 2 3 Branding Think of an exciting name for the research station.
-The new research station will be called: space provided.
+Team ideas: ding ideas in the boxes below.
+2 Branding Think of an exciting nam The new research station will be called: Design a logo for the res space provided. earch station in the circular

-O3 - Building Colossus Student Activity Card 05 - CREST SuperStar Challenge A grand plan Take a walk around your school grounds.
+Student Activity Card 05 - CREST SuperStar Challenge

+A grand plan

+Take a walk around your school grounds.
 Where do you think the secret research station should be built?